PlayCover/PlayBook/PlayBook/src/building_from_source/install_prerequisites.md

 Now, open Terminal and type `brew install carthage`.

 ## 4. Install SwiftLint
-This step is pretty similar to the previous one, paste `brew install swiftlint` into the Terminal after that the previous installation is finished.
+This step is pretty similar to the previous one, type `brew install swiftlint` into the Terminal after the previous installation is finished.